-E The significance of the elasticities:

-- An elastic price elasticity of demand for an individual worker is likely to be more elastic than the elasticity for the overall occupation.
+- E The significance of the elasticities: - An elastic price elasticity of demand for an individual worker is likely to be more elastic than the elasticity for the overall occupation.
 If a individual worker increased her or his wage demand, it is more likely firms would substitute another worker in the same occupation or overall substitute capital for labor.
 In either case, the elastic price elasticity of demand means an increase in wages or salaries could result in less of a demand for workers in that occupation.
 The reverse is also possible. - If the price elasticity of demand is inelastic, it would less likely a firm would substitute for an individual worker or for workers in general.
-Also, a small change in the wage/salary would not have a large effect on the level of employment. - An elastic income elasticity of demand indicates that for a growing sector, economy, more workers in the occupation will be employed.
-The reverse would be true for a contracting sector, economy. - An inelastic income elasticity of demand implies there will be less change in employment in the occupation with an increase or decrease in the growth of the sector or the economy.
+Also, a small change in the wage/salary would not have a large effect on the level of employment. - An income elasticity of demand greater than one (a normal good) indicates that for a growing sector, economy, more workers in the occupation will be employed.
+The reverse would be true for a contracting sector, economy. - An inelastic income elasticity of demand of less than one (an inferior good) implies there will be less change in employment in the occupation with an increase or decrease in the growth of the sector or the economy.